Think About Us

 "Think About Us" is a song by British girl group Little Mix.
-A remixed version featuring American singer Ty Dolla Sign was released on January 25, 2019, as the second and final single from their fifth studio album, LM5 (2018).
-It was written by Kamille, Goldfingers, Frank Nobel, Ty Dolla Sign and Victor Bolander, and produced by Kamille, Goldfingers and Louis Bell.
+The original version appeared on their fifth studio album, LM5 (2018).
+A remixed version featuring American singer Ty Dolla Sign was released on 25 January 2019 as the second and final single from the album.
+The song was written by Kamille, Goldfingers, Frank Nobel, Ty Dolla Sign and Victor Bolander, and produced by Kamille, Goldfingers and Louis Bell.

-Music Critics described the song as a pop track with elements of tropical pop and Latin music.
+"Think About Us" has been described as a pop song and a power ballad with elements of tropical house.
 It was met with positive reviews from critics who praised the song for its upbeat tempo and good vibes feeling.
-The song lyrically addresses themes of love and heartbreak.
-The single peaked at number twenty-two on the UK Singles Chart and charted in eight other countries.
+The song addresses feelings of insecurity within a relationship.
+The single peaked at number twenty-two on the UK Singles Chart and charted in seven other countries.
 It has since been certified platinum in Brazil and gold in Poland and the United Kingdom.

 Composition

-"Think About Us" is a pop power ballad with elements of tropical house, Afrobeats and Latin pop.
-Built around a dance breakdown, the track eschews common ballad structure in favour of more rhythmic verses.
+"Think About Us" is a pop song and power ballad with elements of tropical house, Afrobeats and Latin pop.
+Built around a dance breakdown, the track "eschews common ballad structure in favour of more rhythmic verses".

 The lyrics find the group questioning the seriousness of a relationship and whether their partner wants to be with them.
 Ty Dolla Sign responds in his verse near the end of the song by singing about how he is similarly affected by the relationship's insecurity.
 His verse is sung alongside Jesy Nelson and Jade Thirlwall.